mariolinguito/codingadventures/content/blog/sqlserver-drupal-lando/index.md

 ## Use MSSQL in a Lando configuration file

-Following Lando configuration, if you want to use the MSSQL plugin you just use it like this:
+Following Lando documentation, if you want to use the MSSQL plugin you just use it like this:

 ```yaml
 services: